HTD/Woof/Readme.md

 6.2.

 Historically `Woof` supported various frameworks:

 - `.NET Framework` from  4.5 to 4.8
 - `.NET Standard 2.0`
+- `.NET 5.0`
+- `.NET 6.0`
- - `.NET 5.0`.
+- `.NET 7.0`

 Supporting the legacy frameworks is in conflict with the development speed rule defined, so the latest `Woof` supports

-**the current `.NET 6.0` only.**
+**the current `.NET 8.0 (LTS)` and `.NET 9.0` only.**

 However, older versions of `Woof` were often Windows OS only, the **current `Woof` is multiplatform**.

 Each package is tested on both Windows and Linux.
-(For now: Windows 11 and Ubuntu 20.)

 ## Current state

-Final works.
-Mostly on testing and improving documentation.
-The beta version packages will be soon released on GitHub, and after some testing version 6.2.0 will go to NuGet.org.
-All older packages will be deprecated.
+Woof is still used in CodeDog's products, however due to a major company focus change its development is limited only to improving security, compatibility and reliability.

+So not many new features are added, however existing ones are fixed and improved if necessary.

 ## Known issues

 Missing demos, test, documentation for some packages.
+To be fixed one day.

 ## Future

 `Woof` is here to stay.
-In 2022 you can count on very intense active development.
-The 6.2.0 version will be rock solid, as the `.NET 6.0` itself.

-Also: Woof.Blazor experimental package containing some advanced GUI controls.
+It's still relevant and it's still useful in 2025!

 ## Development

 The whole toolkit is developed by just one person by now.
 Join me any time.

+**I mean, please, do join the `Woof` development team!**

 ---